Give Me A Break

 Then you take approximately 85 selfies, but you should make sure to allow for a short break in-between because your arm will start hurting eventually.
 20 minutes gone.

-The next step is to look through the presumably abysmal photos you have just taken of yourself and then have a mild breakdown because you’re incapable of taking just one decent picture of yourself.
+The next step is to look through the presumably abysmal photos you have just taken of yourself followed by a mild breakdown because you’re incapable of taking just one decent picture of yourself.
 2 minutes looking through photos, 18-minute breakdown.

 After that, you will take about 25 more selfies, just to be entirely sure you have made the absolute most of the one hour you previously spent doing your makeup.
 Only 10 minutes here.